Headshot 2019.jpg

 I retired from Paradise show and design, now the Launch Group, in June 2019.

-“Butcher Boy Rebellion” is an action-adventure.
+Published in 2020, “Butcher Boy Rebellion” is an action-adventure.
 Standing in the blood of the man who tried to kill him, the boy, almost a man, froze, horrified at what he had done.
 The head, separated from the body, lay face down in the forest undergrowth.
 Blood flowed from the open neck onto the mat of decaying leaves.
 There had been no time.
 There had been no time to think.
 No time to plan.
 Only one would walk away from that confrontation in the woods.
 The boy had gotten the better of this man who had killed many before him.
 When the woman, dressed to blend into the forest, emerged from behind the trees, pointing her crossbow at him to admire his handiwork, he thought he might have killed for naught.
 Little did any of the handful of people standing in the forest that day know the changes that this one death put in motion.

-May You Meet a Stranger” is the first in the Logger’s Ridge series.
+Published in 2020, May You Meet a Stranger” is the first in the Logger’s Ridge series.
 A young pianist and his new-found singer girlfriend use their music to rescue a historical resort from bankruptcy and reverse the economic downturn of their small town while falling in love.

-“Home the Ridge” is the third book in the Logger’s Ridge Series.
+Published in 2021, “Home the Ridge” is the third book in the Logger’s Ridge Series.
 Citizens of a small town have overcome significant hurdles to recover from a series of economic disasters.
 Their hard work is paying off, and they see a bright future ahead.
 Much hard work and buried secrets still lie before them.
 A stranger arrives with a promise of economic stability.
 Revealed secrets are addressed, and the community prepares to move forward.
 The promise of a bright future seems within reach.
 COVID brings the world of Logger’s Ridge to a screeching halt.
 Only the strong survive.

 A resident of Central Florida, in my “day jobs,” I have managed a convention center, opened a rodeo arena, worked for a world-famous theme park company, worked for the circus, and provided technical support for meetings and conventions.
 Photography has long been a hobby.
 Now retired, I hold a BA, MA, and an MBA.
 I am married with two grown daughters.